Cybonto/OllaBench/README.md

 Human factors account for half of the long-lasting challenges in IC as identified by Kianpour et al. [[3]](https://www.mdpi.com/2071-1050/13/24/13677), and Laszka et al. [[4]](http://real.mtak.hu/21924/1/Buttyan4.pdf).
 Unfortunately, human-centric research within the context of IC is under-explored while research on general IC has unrealistic assumptions about human factors.
 Fortunately, the dawn of Large Language Models (LLMs) promise a much efficient way to research and develop solutions to problems across domains.
 In cybersecurity, the Zero-trust principles require the evaluation, validation, and continuous monitoring and LLMs are no exception.

-Therefore, OllaGen1 was born to help both researchers and application developers conveniently evaluate their LLM models within the context of cybersecurity compliance or non-compliance behaviors.
-For immediate evaluation, there are three QA data (sub)sets of "True or False", "Which Cognitive Path", and "Who is who", all of which will be described in further details.
-For more flexibility, OllaGen1 dataset generator is included and allows for generation of new realistic grounded QA entries, guaranteeing robust LLM evaluation.
+Therefore, OllaBench was born to help both researchers and application developers conveniently evaluate their LLM models within the context of cybersecurity compliance or non-compliance behaviors.

 OllaBench benchmark scripts and leaderboard results will be published later in FEB.
 For now, please check out its Dataset Generator and sample Datasets at the [OllaGen1](https://github.com/Cybonto/OllaBench/tree/main/OllaGen-1) subfolder.